Karthik2008/Automation-Scripts/django/README.md

 # Installation

+### All these Below Steps are give in the shell script file in the django folder.
+### To run
+    sh django_install.sh
+do this in the django folder

+#

 ### Checking for python3 in your device
-    user -> python3 -V
+    python3 -V

-    Python 3.9
 python 3.9 or higher is recomended

 <br>